Magajanes/orbital-camera-class/README.md

 The goal is to create an orbital camera from scratch using mathematical concepts of analytical geometry.

 Engine version - Unity 2021.1.24f1

+To download go to Code -> Download zip